-Watford appoint Edwards as manager for 2022-23
+Watford appoint Edwards as manager from 2022-23

 Edwards, 39, will become Watford's eighth permanent manager since the start of 2018.

-The former Wales international took over at Rovers last summer, having previously coached England's youth teams, and led Forest Green, who entered the Football League in 2017, to a first promotion from League Two.
+The former Wales international took over at Rovers last summer, having previously coached England's youth teams, and led the Gloucestershire club, who entered the Football League in 2017, to a first promotion from League Two.

 Edwards has previously managed Wolves on an interim basis and Telford United full-time.